TIHLDE/pythons_event_registration/README.md

 DATABASE_URL=postgresql://postgres:docker@localhost:5432/event_registration
 ```

-Run `yarn` to install packages, `yarn fresh` to setup the databse and load fixtures.
-Finally run `yarn dev` to run the project.
+Run `yarn` to install packages, `yarn fresh` to setup the databse, and finally run `yarn dev` to run the project.

 ## Migrations